DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2023-02-20-improving-how-providers-add-schools.md

 - type - a more granular group
 - phase - for example, nursery, primary and secondary

-However, we might need to consider using our own category.
+However, we might need to consider using our own categories.

 ### Making school data from GIAS read-only

 In Publish, we copy data from GIAS into the school listing.
 This allows users to amend the data if necessary.
 However, this also means the data could go out of sync with GIAS.
-To prevent this, we could make the school details read-only, allowing us to periodically synchronise the data when necessary.
+To prevent this, we could make the school details read-only, allowing us to periodically synchronise the data.

 *[CSV]: Comma separated values
-*[GIAS]: Get information about schools
+*[GIAS]: Get Information about Schools
-*[URN]: unique reference number
+*[URN]: Unique reference number